Pokey8680/Lionfish/README.md

 # 👨‍💻 Troubleshooting
 - If for whatever reason, the system no longer boots properly, you need to go to TWRP or another custom recovery, and delete "/metadata/phh/img".
 When you do this and reboot, You should hopefully return to the previous version of the GSI you were using.

+# Special Thanks
+- Special thanks to phhusson for creating the OTA mechanism, and publishing the manual OTA script.